 Leaving: What Your Pet Needs While You Are Away

 - Sustenance.
 Your pet needs food and water.
-Moreover, she needs to be fed her regular diet on her regular schedule.
-Changing food or feeding times can result in gastrointestinal upsets.
+Not only that, she needs to be fed her regular diet on her regular schedule.
+Changing food or feeding times can cause gastrointestinal upsets.
 Diarrhea and vomiting are no fun, especially when your favorite human is not around to comfort you!

-- Your pet needs a safe environment protected from all forms of danger.
+- Safety.
+Your pet needs a safe environment protected from all forms of danger.
 Danger can be an open gate, an unfriendly dog, or a sudden thunderstorm.
 A safe environment should also be a clean space.
-Your pet should not be exposed to intestinal parasites or fleas in an infested yard.
-Nor should he be exposed to other pets carrying contagious illnesses.
+Your pet should not be exposed to intestinal parasites or fleas in an infested yard, nor should he be exposed to other pets carrying contagious illnesses.

 - Stimulation.
 Your pet should not be bored or lonely the entire time you are gone.
 She needs some physical activity and TLC.

 With your pet’s needs in mind, consider these options when you are called away.

 Traditional boarding facilities can be independently operated or associated with veterinary hospitals.
 If your pet is elderly or has medical issues that require close supervision, consider boarding him at a veterinary hospital under a doctor’s care.
 If your pet is healthy, you may consider one of the many independent kennels that provide quality pet care.
 Just make sure your kennel has access to a veterinarian or emergency clinic should a problem arise.
 Even young, healthy pets can get sick while their owners are away.

 Wherever you board your pet, she should have her own private quarters."